Did something happen to you? Do you need help? Do you need someone to talk to?

 Phone: 919-684-3897, after hours or on weekends: 919-886-6814

-Graduate and undergraduate students of any gender who are survivors of sexual violence (including sexual assault), interpersonal violence, and stalking can get information and support about their options including, but not limited to: housing and academic accommodations, filing a formal report with the Office of Student Conduct, referrals and accompaniment for medical assessment and treatment, assistance with law enforcement and obtaining a protective order, safety assessment and planning, and assessment of the need for additional social and emotional support.
+Graduate and undergraduate students of any gender who are survivors of sexual violence (including sexual assault), interpersonal violence, and stalking can get information and support about their options including, but not limited to: housing and academic accommodations, filing a formal report with the Office of Student Conduct and Community Standards, referrals and accompaniment for medical assessment and treatment, assistance with law enforcement and obtaining a protective order, safety assessment and planning, and assessment of the need for additional social and emotional support.

 Graduate and undergraduate students of any gender who are victims of gender violence--sexual assault, rape, sexual harassment, intimate partner violence, stalking--can get information and support about their options including, but not limited to: